 The Arc’teryx Stingray is a refined on piste hybrid shell that feels and wears similar to a softshell, but is durable like a hardshell.
 The Stingray is classified as a Gore-Tex waterproof hardshell; tough as nails, waterproof/breathable with a warm brushed polyester backer that adds comfort and durability.
 The Stingray also features an interior powder skirt, and is designed with ski specific features.
 The Arc’teryx Stingray is part of the Whiteline series – ergonomic designs for skiing & snowboarding.
 The Arc’teryx Stingray is the ultimate ski and snowboard specific shell when used in conjunction with the Layering System.

 To really simplify the Arc’teryx product line it helps to understand Arc’teryx abbreviations and designations of technical shells.
 Arc’teryx also breaks down technical shells and apparel in to ‘fit catergories’.
-This designation system helps to easily keep track of weight and purpose if you are looking for a technical shell so that you can pair it with it’s intended use.
+This designation system helps to easily keep track of The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight and purpose if you are looking for a technical shell so that you can pair it with it’s intended use.
 The Arcteryx Stingray does not fit in to the Tech designation Ascent category, which are technical systems for alpinism & climbing.
 An example of technical ascent series hard shell jackets are the Arc’teryx Beta AR and Theta AR.
 Instead the Stingray is designated in the Whiteline category for ski specific.
 The Arc’teryx Rush, Sabre, Crossbow, and Stingray are all part of the Whiteline series.

 TECH SHELL DESIGNATORS: